Ever had a manager you knew you'd never forget?

 Welcome kits make new hires feel like they're a part of the company from day 1.
 They're also a great way to introduce new hires to your company culture.
 (Plus, they're pretty share-worthy, too, as you can see from the pictures we found.)

-If you want to become the kind of manager who shows they care, read How to make your team love you for less than $10 and 5 ways to motivate your team without breaking the bank.
+If you want to become the type of manager who shows they care, read How to make your team love you for less than $10 and 5 ways to motivate your team without breaking the bank.

 4. Managers who invest in their employees' growth